dhauenstein/vimdotfile/README.md

 ## About
 This is my personal collection of VIM configs and plugins.
-Feel free to use them, anyhow use them at you own peril :)
+Feel free to use them, anyhow use them at your own peril :)

 ## Installation